 - sharing content consistently

-Providing content that your prospects derive value from – content that directly addresses their problems or challenges – is the best way to help position you as an expert and as the solution to their problems.
+Providing content your prospects derive value from – content that directly addresses their problems or challenges – is the best way to help position you as an expert and as the solution to their problems.

 This includes sharing both content you have created and content others have written – curated content.